 Project ECHO (Extension for Community Healthcare Outcomes) is an evidence-based learning model which places healthcare providers from diverse settings in direct contact with subject matter experts.
 It uses videoconferencing platform, Zoom, to enable sharing and development of best practice through case-based learning, with contributions from relevant multidisciplinary perspectives.

 General practitioners and other primary care practitioners from across the state are taking up the one-of-a-kind opportunity to collaborate and raise awareness of the current alcohol and other drug (AOD) treatment options and AOD services available in WA.

-Conducted via Zoom on the fourth Thursday of each month, the sessions combine the knowledge and skills of the primary care workforce in the AOD space along with Addiction Medicine Specialists.
+Conducted monthly via Zoom, the sessions combine the knowledge and skills of the primary care workforce in the AOD space along with Addiction Medicine Specialists.
 Sessions incorporate a formal didactic presentation, followed by a participant led place-based case presentation, where participants and experts in AOD, discuss clinical treatment and diagnosis recommendations in a peer-learning format.